 This is what we do.

-Critical Press Media is committed to using the power of small press to put the reigns of the publishing industry back in the hands of creators and consumers.
+Critical Press Media is committed to using the power of small press to put the reins of the publishing industry back in the hands of creators and consumers.
 We provide editorial, production, publication, distribution, and marketing solutions to creators who need them.
-We build web sites for the business or individual savvy enough to recognize the power of the internet as a branding and advertising tool.
+We build web sites for the business or individual savvy enough to recognize the power of the Internet as a branding and advertising tool.
 We preserve the memoirs, mementos, and memories of generations past for the generations to come.